VincTBest/CARE-Engine/README.md

 # CARE Engine

-CARE is a data-driven 2D game engine made with Lua.
+CARE is a data-driven 2D game engine made with Love2D and Lua.